 SpartanNash has an investment policy for the Super Foods Plan with a long-term asset allocation mix designed to meet the long-term retirement obligations by investing in equity, fixed income and other securities to cover cash flow requirements of the plan and minimize long-term costs.
 The asset allocation mix is reviewed periodically and, on a regular basis, actual allocations are rebalanced to approximate the prevailing targets.
-The following table summarizes both the targeted allocation of the Super Foods Plan's weighted-average asset allocation by asset category and actual allocations as of December 28, 2013:
+The following table summarizes both the targeted allocation of the Super Foods Plan's weighted-average asset allocation by asset category and actual allocations as of January 3, 2015:

-Plan Assets
+Super Foo ds Plan Assets

-Asset Category Target Range December 28, 2013
+Asset Category Target Range January 3, 2015 December 28, 2013

-Equity securities 55.0 - 65.0% 63.7%
+Equity securities 55.0 - 65.0% 59.0% 63.7%

-Fixed income 35.0 - 45.0 36.3
+Fixed income 35.0 - 45.0 41.0 36.3

-Total 100.0% 100%
+Total 100.0% 100.0% 100.0%